 - Spores are made within the root cortex or on the hyphae.
-These large (20-1000+ μm) asexual spores have a long shelf life and are resilient to high & low temperatures, moisture, drying out ect. due to its hard exterior shell.
+These large (20–1000+ μm) asexual spores have a long shelf life and are resilient to high and low temperatures, moisture, drying out, etc., due to their hard exterior shell.
 Spores can be dormant for years without a host plant, although viability may be reduced in time.

 - Hyphae are the microscopic, threadlike filaments that make up the mycelium of the fungi.
-Hyphae colonize a plant quicker than spores, however they are more sensitive to factors like light, aggregation, moisture and temperature.
-Unlike spores hyphae need plant roots to live, which makes their shelf life much shorter than spores.
+Hyphae colonize a plant quicker than spores.
+However, they are more sensitive to factors like light, aggregation, moisture, and temperature.
+Unlike spores, hyphae need plant roots to live, making their shelf life much shorter than spores.

-- Colonized root pieces can contain hyphae and spores, as well as vescicles (storage structures).
-Colonized root pieces are at their highest infectibility freshly harvested, but will retain some viability over time due to the spores and vesicles contained in them.
+- Colonized root pieces can contain hyphae and spores, as well as vesicles (storage structures).
+Colonized root pieces are at their highest infectibility freshly harvested but will retain some viability over time due to the spores and vesicles contained in them.

 Understanding the differences of spores vs. hyphae is crucial to application practices.
 For example, in an irrigation system where the delicate hyphae can be easily damaged through agitation, you would want to use more spores than hyphae.

 What’s good about it?